auth0/code-conventions/frontend/README.md

 - Avoid selectors tightly coupled to the dom.
 Use only classes and no element tags.
 This keeps your components element flexible.
 - Avoid nesting.
 Try to keep the cascade to a maximum of 3 elements.
 Use prefixes to avoid unnecessary nesting.
 - When keeping CSS in different files, organize them by components rather than pages.
-- Make sure that visible DOM elements have events (`click`, `input`, etc.) before displaying them.
-If page loading takes a while and an user clicks a button or link that has not logic on it can break the page or force the user to click on them again leading to unexpected behavior.
-Moreover, functional tests have a greater chance of failing.
+- Only show visual components when they have the required events or behaviors attached to them.
+Failing to do so may cause the page to break or functional tests to fail.
 Example:

   ```js
     // dialog contains a confirm button with class .confirm